Fran Beckett: Chair

 Ingrid Beatty: Vice Chair

-Ingrid has been a Trustee since late 2013 and chairs the HR Strategy Committee.
-Although Ingrid initially trained as a chartered accountant, she is now firmly established in the field of human resources with KPMG as a director in Employee Engagement, Performance and Reward, working across the South East.
+Ingrid has been a Trustee since late 2013 and chairs the People & Participation Committee.
+Although Ingrid initially trained as a chartered accountant, she is now firmly established in the field of human resources, currently with KPMG as Head of People for KPMG South Africa.

 James, who has been a YMCA Trustee since 2012, carries on the legacy of his Grandfather who was an active Board member during the early days of YMCA Guildford.

 Currently working as a solicitor at Charles Russell in Guildford, James specialises in Trust and Charity matters.
 As a Trustee, he is our ‘champion’ for quality in the organisation and supports the work of our Head of Quality, Compliance and Participation.

 Richard joined the YMCA DLG Board in September 2014.

 Richard has a background in sport and event management and is now working in the travel industry.
 As an athlete he competed on the British athletics team in the 1990s and competed at two Olympic Games.
 He then worked in Ethiopia for ten years, setting up a series of mass-participation running competitions.
 Since his return to the UK, he has switched his focus to travel selling running and cycling tours to international travellers, working closely with colleagues on the ground in Ethiopia.

 Andrew has nearly 30 years’ experience in social housing.
 From 2008 to 2016 he was Chief Executive of Sutton Housing Partnership, where he oversaw the transformation in performance, increasing resident satisfaction and led the delivery of major stock investment.